Nokia 6 (2018) 4GB RAM Variant India Launch on May 13 via Amazon

 Just hours after HMD Global confirmed the arrival of the Nokia 6 (2018) 4GB RAM/ 64GB storage variant in India, Amazon has now listed the smartphone on its website.
-The e-commerce site has begun taking notification registrations, and has revealed that the Nokia 6 (2018) 4GB RAM variant will be sold in the country via its platform starting May 13.
+The e-commerce site has begun taking notification registrations, and has revealed that the 4GB RAM variant of Nokia 6 (2018), aka Nokia 6.1, will be sold in the country via its platform starting May 13.
 There's no official word on the India price of the new Nokia 6 (2018) variant, though an unofficial seller has separately listed the smartphone at Rs.
 19,999.
 Currently, the Nokia 6 (2018) 3GB RAM/ 32GB storage variant is being sold in India at a retail price of Rs.
 16,999.

 Launch offers for the Nokia 6 (2018) 4GB RAM variant on Amazon India include No Cost EMI, Rs.
 2,000 cashback for Airtel 4G subscribers, free Airtel TV subscription, free 12 months damage insurance by Servify, 25 percent discount on domestic hotels booking through MakeMyTrip, and free customisable prints or 20 percent off on purchases through Picsdream Moments & Memories.
 As we mentioned before, there's no word on the pricing of the new Nokia 6 (2018) variant until now, but we expect it to be a tad bit more expensive than the 3GB variant, which is available in the country via Nokia Mobile Shop stores and select offline outlets including Reliance Digital, Croma, Poorvika, Sangeetha, and others.